True Values Lost In a World of Illusions

 Even today when there are all these wonderful great styles available, think of how much it would be to go to China, find the most appropriate style among tens of thousands of them, find the right teacher, not be cheated by someone in the process (very often seen), be able to understand them (not only the language, but also the way they are thinking), etc. Sometimes, if not properly introduced, you might spend years of practicing a particular style only to find that it was not what you were looking for.
 Or even worse, after years of practicing you quit, thinking it's not what you were looking for when, in fact, if you kept on going it would soon lead you there, but no one told you.
 They were cheap, but they did not instuct you properly.

 Today, there are people in the west who have done all that for you, and they are sometimes only a five minute walk or a couple of hours drive away, offering their expertise for the benefits of you and your family.
+Not to mention that many are offering online tuition so no need to travel anywhere.
 And they often have a range of different Qigong styles in store.
 Some might be more expensive, but you may always try the more affordable ones.
 In the end, it all comes down to time and effort.
 Some expensive styles will give you more benefits within a couple of weeks of easy exercising than others that may show results after say a year's full time commitment.Now, if you haven't found the answer to the above question yet, this might help: Treating disease is the least of what Qigong can help you achieve.
 It has a potential to do more good for you than all the specialists in the world, but in the Qigong scheme of things, it is just rough balancing of Qi energy.
 After the disease has gone, comes the real practice where the fine tuning of energy takes place.
 Not only will you get back in touch with your body and nature but you may end up developing all kinds of psychic abilities as well.
 Qigong practice can open a whole new world to you.
 A world so real and so beautiful (that, by the way, has always been there but you never knew existed), however no-one ever showed you how to enter there.
 And only by experiencing it yourself can you start to really understand and appreciate the true values of Qigong.